 In Tiger and Bunny, we have an interesting setup of what it means to be a hero, and while Kotetsu does have to face off against a few Final Bosses, he also has to face off against the high-tech society that values heroes based on how much excitement they can offer the people

 What does helping someone have to do with our jobs?
 Listen, no matter where we are we carry the names of our Heroes with us.
 So we have to make sure we don’t do anything to drag those names through the mud. –Agnes Joubert

 In Stern Bild City, when you’re a hero it means you are being sponsored by a big company and when you are called out for duty, your priority is to rack up points.
-Points are mainly won by saving people and catching criminals so if your points are always high, your sponsors are happy (well, if you also make sure to not create damage to the city)
+Points are mainly won by saving people and catching criminals, so if your points are always high, your sponsors are happy (well, you also have to make sure not to damage the city.
+That makes them mad)

 As we come to see early on, this mentality is widespread and accepted among the other heroes and with Barnaby, Kotetsu’s new partner.
-Instead of working together to capture criminals, each hero is working for their company names, always trying to one-up each other on the screen and with points.
-After all, none of them want to fall from the ranks of top hero
+Instead of working together to capture criminals, each hero is working for their company names, always trying to one-up each other on the screen for the points.
+After all, none of them want to fall from the ranks of “top hero”

 Once you do, well, you end up being Kotetsu